firstrally/node-firstrally/README.md

 * `data_batch_id`: `Integer`, the id of the data batch.

-The done callback will be passed the same object as DataBatch.create() returns, except that if the data batch has been successfully processed, `batch_file` information will be included.
+The done callback will be passed the same object as DataBatch.create(), except that if the data batch has been successfully processed, `batch_file` information will be included.
 If the batch has no yet been processed, no `batch_file` information will be returned.
 Example:

 ```
 { id: 27,